Germany says Russia may be playing role in east Ukraine tensions

 "There are a lot of signs that armed groups in eastern Ukraine are getting support from Russia," Christiane Wirtz, a spokeswoman for the German government, said in Berlin.

-"If you look at the appearance, the uniform and the weapons of some of these groups, they can hardly be civilians who have spontaneously formed self-defense groups."
+"If you look at the appearance, the uniform and the weapons of some of these groups, they can hardly be civilians who have spontaneously formed self-defence groups."

 Wirtz did not say whether this meant that the threshold for tougher "third-phase" economic sanctions against Russia had been reached.
 She said European Union foreign ministers meeting in Luxembourg on Monday would discuss that.

-For his part, British Foreign Secretary William Hague said on Monday Russia was clearly instigating the destabilization of eastern Ukraine.
+For his part, British Foreign Secretary William Hague said on Monday Russia was clearly instigating the destabilisation of eastern Ukraine.

 "It must also be clear that violence is not a means of settling differences," Wirtz said, A planned meeting on Thursday between the foreign ministers of the United States, Ukraine, Russia and the EU foreign policy chief should be the first step towards a political solution, she said.

-A spokeswoman for the German foreign ministry said signs of Russian influence came from daily information from the Organization for Security and Cooperation in Europe (OSCE) mission and "numerous sources".
+A spokeswoman for the German foreign ministry said signs of Russian influence came from daily information from the Organisation for Security and Cooperation in Europe (OSCE) mission and "numerous sources".

 (Reporting by Michelle Martin, Erik Kirschbaum, Noah Barkin and Hans-Edzard Busemann; Writing by Michelle Martin; Editing by Mark Heinrich)